COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

                    2,Create the basic model and animation of the Gems(collective things).
                    3,Add pickup effect
                    4,Add sound effect
+                   5,Create the front-end of the ranking of the game

     Completed Tasks: 1,Create a collective system and sut up collective UI 2,Create the basic model and animation of the Gems(collective things).
                      3,Add pickup effect
+                     4,Create the front-end of the ranking of the game

 - Iteration 3 (Apr 7 - Apr 13 / 1 week)

     Planned Tasks: 1,Add sound effect
                    2,Make the Menu work
                    3,Conduct final game testing and debugging and prepare for release.
+                   4,Create the score system and timing system 5,implement the score system into the ranking system

     Completed Tasks: 1,Add sound effect
                      2,Make the Menu work
                      3,Conduct final game testing and debugging and prepare for release.
+                     4,Create the score system and timing system 5,implement the score system into the ranking system
 ### Toolset

 - Programming Language: C#, Python, ...